No winter wardrobe is complete without a great pair of gloves!

 These hypoallergenic gloves are available in white or black, and they have regular and fingerless options (for both adults and kids).

 The Eczema Company also carries hypoallergenic gloves from Remedywear that are made from TENCEL and infused with zinc (which is supposed to be anti-inflammatory for the skin).
 I like TENCEL because it’s a silky semi-synthetic that is softer than cotton but healthier than most other synthetics.
-I’ve reached out to ask if the zinc is non-nano and will update this when I hear back from them.
+(Also, I reached out to them and they told me the zinc is non-nano.)

 AURA QUE Design